11ty/11ty-website/docs/config.md

 ### Input Directory

 Controls the top level directory/file/glob that we’ll use to look for templates.

-Glob support was added in v0.6.0.
+Glob support is {% addedin "0.6.0", "span" %}.

 | Input Directory |  |
 | --- | --- |